rubinius/build/README.md

 Contributors need an extremely smooth getting started experience and ease in adding their contributions.

 Almost every flavor of Unix/Linux has its unique way of building and maintaining software packages for that system.
-System maintainers and packages want the least friction possible when packaging for their system.
+System maintainers and packagers want the least friction possible when packaging for their system.
 Usually, this means as standard as possible build systems and parameterizing things so they can be customized to the system's approach without maintaining brittle patchsets.

 End users want to install a package on their favorite system and get value from using a piece of software with as little effort as possible.